1.2 The different types of Messier objects

 Finally, galaxies are complete star systems far beyond our own galaxy.
 These have different forms, such as spiral, elliptical and irregular.
 The most prominent of these, the Andromeda galaxy M31, which is a spiral galaxy very similar to the Milky Way.

 In the next activity you will explore some online sources of information to learn more about the different types of Messier object.

 In this activity you will use two websites to find information on Messier objects.
 The first of these is SEDS (Students for the Exploration and Development of Space) and the second is NASA’s website containing a complete set of images of Messier objects taken by the Hubble SpaceTelescope.

-- Visit the of the SEDS website.
+- Visit the Messier page [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] of the SEDS website.
 Here you will find links to lists of the objects with images of each object and other information, plus a biography of Messier himself.

 Follow the links to look for examples of each of the four types of object: open clusters, globular clusters, nebulae and galaxies.
 Read the descriptions of each example object.

 What other information that might be useful for planning observations does the SEDS website list for each object?

 The page for each object lists its RA and Dec coordinates.

 Now visit the Hubble’s Messier Catalog.
 There is a biography of Messier at the top of this page.
 Scroll down to find clickable images of most of the Messier objects.
 Click on the objects you are interested in to obtain an image and description.